Ofsted Childcare Register

 - Has a recognised childcare qualification - this includes training such as the Caring for Children in their Own Home (CCOH) course and a current First Aid certificate

 The nanny must hold onto the certificate of registration as it is a condition of registration that the nanny shows parents his/her certificate on request.
-If it gets lost or damaged a replacement must be applied for at a cost of £5.
+If it gets lost or damaged, a replacement must be applied for at the cost of £5.

-Is there a charge for applying to Ofsted?
+Is there a charge for applying to Ofsted Childcare Registration?

-All applicants pay a non-refundable application fee.
-The application fee is £103.
+All applicants pay a non-refundable application fee, and the application fee is £103.

 Each year an annual fee will also be charged to remain on the register, which is set by Government.
 The annual fee is £103.